West Swindon and The Lydiards Church Partnership

 4. Geographical map of partnership areaTo be Compiled

 Previously, churches that were members of certain denominations were exempt from charity registration (or were included in an overarching registration).
 Local Ecumenical Partnerships were a particularly confusing issue and poorly understood by the Charity Commission.
-Registration is now compulsory for us, and overdue.
-The main barrier to application is our Constitution, which the Charity Commission refer to as our Guidance Document.
-There is a standard text which we must adopt, with only very minor customisation by us.
+Registration became compulsory for us, and overdue.
+The main barrier to application was our Constitution, which the Charity Commission refer to as our Guidance Document.
+There is a standard text which we adopted, with only very minor customisation by us.
 This standard text was defined (by Churches Together in England) after our 2009 constitution work was already done.
-The new document incorporates much of the learning we went through, but also includes some legal stuff which is new.
+The new document incorporated much of the learning we went through, but also included some legal stuff which was new.

 Our old Constitutions

-Our shiny not quite so old constitution from 29 March 2009
+Our slightly tarnished not quite so old constitution from 29 March 2009

 Our old old Constitution dates from 6 Dec 1988.